Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Data and Monte Carlo samples

 \item[\ttbar\ and $tW$ PWG+PY8 (mass variations)] These samples are based on the nominal PWG+PY8 set-up but incorporate variations in the top-quark mass by $\pm3.5$~\GeV around the nominal mass of $172.5$~\GeV.
 These variations are used to assess the impact on the measured differential cross-sections of the assumed top-quark mass in the simulated \ttbar\ and $tW$ processes.
 These samples are utilised solely for evaluating systematic uncertainties, as described in \cref{sec:syst:modelling}, and are not used for direct comparisons with data. \end{description} \paragraph{Samples only for comparison with data}

-\begin{description}[style=unboxed,leftmargin=0cm] \item[\ttbar\ PWG+PY8 (recoil)] This sample is similar to the nominal \ttbar\ PWG+PY8 sample but uses a different recoil strategy.
+Additional samples are considered solely for comparison with the measured differential cross-sections.
+These samples are summarised below. \begin{description}[style=unboxed,leftmargin=0cm] \item[\ttbar\ PWG+PY8 (recoil)] This sample is similar to the nominal \ttbar\ PWG+PY8 sample but uses a different recoil strategy.
 In this variation, the gluon recoils against the top-quark itself during the second and subsequent gluon emissions in the $t \to Wb$ process~\cite{TOPQ-2017-17}.
 The $tW$ samples were kept at their nominal settings.
 This sample is referred to as `PWG+PY8 (recoil)'. \item[PWG+PY8 $bb4l$] This sample was produced using a generalisation of \POWHEG\ that generates $l^{+} \nu l^{-} \bar{\nu} b \bar{b}$ final states.
 This approach accounts for quantum interference effects between the \ttbar\ and $tW$ production modes, and off-shell and non-resonant effects~\cite{Jezo:2016ujg}.
 Events were simulated using the \POWHEGBOXRES\ framework~\cite{Jezo:2018yaf}, with matrix elements at NLO in QCD with the \NNPDF[3.0nlo] PDF set in the four-flavour scheme.
 A general NLO+PS matching technique that allows a consistent treatment of resonances, referred to as `resonance-aware matching'~\cite{Jezo:2015aia,Jezo:2023rht}, was employed.
 The renormalisation and factorisation scales were set using the functional form: